isabellaPhung/UCSC-CSE123-S25/doc/common/decision_table.md

 - **Budget:** How expensive would the device be to produce?
 - **Presence:** How often will our user acknowledge the device during their work period?
-- **Ease of Use:** How coinvent is it to interface with the device?
+- **Ease of Use:** How convenient is it to interface with the device?
 - **Barrier of Entry:** How much will the user be forced to learn in order to properly use the device?
 - **Sustainability:** Is the device created from sustainable materials?
 - **Privacy:** Is the user's data being safely managed?
 Is the data collected sensitive?

-These topics were distributed into a weighting system such that our designs can be properly scored, which can be seen in the table below:
+These topics were distributed into a weighting system such that our designs could be properly scored, which can be seen in the table below:

 | Criteria         | Weight |
 | ---------------- | ------ |